 The Family of Things is an audio podcast about ideas, life and how we choose to live it from the award winning producers Athena Media.
-The series is available to stream on Soundcloud or as a podcast you can subscribe to on all major platforms including iTunes, Anchor, Radio Public, Spotify, Stitcher and of course an RSS Feed.
+The series is available to stream or download on Soundcloud, you can enjoy it with the transcript in YouTube, or you can subscribe to it as a podcast wherever you listen to your favourite podcasts in platforms including Apple Podcasts, Google Podcasts, Anchor, Radio Public, Spotify, Stitcher and of course an RSS Feed.

 In the Family of Things Helen Shaw talks to people about their life’s journey, about what has formed them, and what motivates them.
 The podcast title takes its name from a poem by Mary Oliver ‘Wild Geese‘.